 *Read: #MeToo: Why Gender Violence is Everyone’s Problem (LINK ON BLACKBOARD)

 MONDAY, APRIL 8TH

 *Extra credit opportunity!
-You may earn up to 5 additional points toward your final grade by attending the lecture at 5:00 in Dwight Performing Arts Center by Ashley Bendiksen and writing an essay about it.
+You may earn up to 5 additional points toward your final grade by attending the lecture at 5pm in the Dwight Performing Arts Center by Ashley Bendiksen and then writing an essay about it.

 TUESDAY, APRIL 9TH

 *Read: Bearing Witness to Inhumanity: Making Sense of Cruelty to Animals (LINK ON BLACKBOARD)

 *Read: Stranger Danger: Protecting Kids from Threats Lurking Everywhere

 TUESDAY, APRIL 23RD

 *Read: Have Kids Gotten Meaner?
 An Up-close Look at Cyberbullying and Suicide